domainsofapp/domainsofapp.github.io/_posts/2017-10-08-deep-thoughts.md

 Do you ever get hit with the memory of a certain taste or smell out of the blue (i.e., when there are no actual, physical tastes or smells to be experienced)?
 Like the taste of a cold, freshly-poured-from-a-tap, half liter of Hefeweizen in Munich, or a cup of chilled coconut rum out of a wooden mug in Costa Rica?

+Imagine getting grounded by your parents during a shelter-in-place.
+Double whammy!

 ## False Positive Paradox
 <https://en.wikipedia.org/wiki/False_positive_paradox/>